 Steady-state concentrations of venlafaxine in plasma are attained within three days of oral multiple-dose therapy.
 As a result, blood samples may be collected within 72 hours for the estimation of venlafaxine.

 According to a study published in the US National Library of Medicine, antidepressants can be detected in the hair follicle for at least 16 months after intake.
 As a result, venlafaxine also may be detected after about 1.5 years of its intake.

 Factors Influencing Time Of Venlafaxine Stay In System

-The average clearance of the drug occurs in 48 hours after administration, however, certain factors may affect how long it takes to get Effexor out of the system.
+The average clearance of the drug occurs within 48 hours after administration.
+However, certain factors may affect Effexor half-life.
 It takes about 3 to 4 days for Effexor to leave the body completely.
 Others may excrete the medication in a much shorter duration.
-Several individual variables should be considered when contemplating how long Effexor lasts in the body.
+Several individual variables should be considered when contemplating how long the drug lasts in the body.